 A passionate teacher,

-Every inch of the experience and age spectrum is represented in Glenna's studio; her current students range from 4 to 80 years of age, from complete beginners with no previous musical experience to advanced, pre-professional players.
+Every inch of the experience and age spectrum is represented among Glenna's students; her current students range from 5 to 75 years of age, from complete beginners with no previous musical experience to advanced, semi-professional players.

 Glenna feels that making music is a profound way to appreciate and to participate in the shared human experience.
 She hopes, above all, to instill her students with a sense of joy and freedom when playing the instrument, to create a sense of community within her studio, and to help her students connect with their own communities by sharing their gifts.